mtanabe-sj/Maximilians-Hex-Tab/README.md

 ![alt Tab view - wide display](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/standalone%20tab.png)

 To search by keyword, use menu command `Find`.
-Type a keyword as a binary sequence or character string (UTF-8 or Unicode).
+Type a keyword either as a binary sequence or character string (UTF-8 or Unicode).

 ![alt Find data](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/find%20data.png)

 ### Colors, Tags and Shapes to Mark Data Blocks

-Suppose you find interesting bytes in the hex output, and want to highlight.
+Suppose you find interesting data bytes in the hex output, and want to highlight them.
 But how?
 Easy.
-Click on the starting byte, and drag to extend the selection of byte range.
-The bytes are automatically filled with color.
-Next, add a note of description.
-Need a picture with the note?
+Click on the starting byte, and drag to extend the selected byte range.
+The range is automatically given a color.
+Next, add a note to describe what the data is or what it means to you.
+Need to attach a picture to the note?
 No problem.
-Copy the source image onto the clipboard.
-Then, just paste it into the note.
+Copy the picture onto the clipboard.
+Then, just go back to the note in Tab and hit the Ctrl-V or Shift-Insert keys.
+The picture should appear below the note.
 Want to circle the range?
 Or, underline it with a wavy line?
-With the Tab, you can do them, too.
-They are on the Shape menu.
-Is the circle (more like an ellipse) too small?
-Stretch it to cover all of the interesting bytes.
+With Tab, you can do them easily.
+Right click where you want the graphical shape to be drawn.
+Open the Shape menu and select a type.
+A shape should appear.
+You can use the mouse cursor to stretch it to a desired size or move it to a desired location.
+Is the circle (really an ellipse) too small?
+Stretch it to cover all of your interesting bytes.
 If you need to, you can rotate the shape, too.
-Choose Apply or OK to keep the tags and shapes you added.
-Next time the file in opened for properties, they are automatically pulled up and shown.
+Move the cursor into the shape by a quarter length.
+The cursor turns into a rotation indicator.
+Hold down the mouse button and move the cursor up to rotate counterclockwise or down to rotate clockwise.
+Release the button to finalize the shape.
+Choose Apply or OK to keep the tags and shapes you have added.
+Next time the file is opened for properties, they are automatically pulled up and shown.

-A keyboard person might prefer menu command `Add Tag` to the mouse method, and supply a byte range and a comment.
+A keyboard person might prefer menu command `Add Tag` to the mouse method.
+You will be asked to supply a byte range and a comment.

 ![alt Add tag](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/add%20tag.png)

-Note that colored regions, notes, and shapes are referred to as `meta` objects in the Tab project.
+Note that colored regions, attached notes, and drawn shapes are referred to as `meta` objects in Tab's programming.

 ### Scan for Tags

-The Tab has built-in support for detecting documented segments and structures of image data and automatically placing tags with descriptive information.
+The Tab has built-in support for detecting documented segments and structures of image data and automatically generating tags with descriptive information.

 ![alt Tab view after jpeg scan](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/tab%20after%20jpeg%20scan.png)

 The file types the Tab can scan are __jpeg__, __jpg__, __png__, __bmp__, __gif__, __ico__, and __webp__.

-The Tab provides an API for extending scan to other file types.
+The Tab provides an API for extending the scan capability to other file types.
 To enable scan for a file type you want, you can write your own scan server.
 Refer to demo project [ScanSrvWebp](#ScanSrvWebP-Demo-Scan-Server) for the API details.

 ### Print, Copy, or Save

 To send the hex output to a printer, use `Print`.
 Choose a printer from the list.
 Set the range of pages.
-If the output is too crowded with tags making it difficult to distinguish one pair of hex digits from others, know you have an option of grouping the tags in a column.
-That may give you a clarity you need.
-Use the Fit option to squeeze the hex output to fit the paper.
+If the output is overcrowded with tags making it difficult to see the data bytes, know that you have an option of grouping the tags in a column outside the data area.
+That may give you just a clarity you need.
+Also, you can use the Fit option to squeeze the hex output to fit the paper.

 ![alt Print page setup](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/print%20page%20setup.png)

-Want to add the hex output to a document?
+Want to add the hex output to a document you are writing?
 Use `Save As Image`.
-The menu command lets you copy it to the system clipboard.
-Paste it directly into your document.
+The menu command sends the hex dump to the system clipboard as an image object.
+You can paste it directly into your document.
 Or if you want it on a disk, you can save it as a PNG or BMP file, too.

 ![alt Save hexdump](https://github.com/mtanabe-sj/Maximilians-Hex-Dump-Tab/blob/main/ref/save%20hexdump.png)